travigd/documentation/dotnet-api/projections.md

 ### List all Projections

-Returns a list of all the projections.
+Returns a list of all projections.

 ```csharp
 public Task<List<ProjectionDetails>> ListAllAsync(UserCredentials userCredentials = null)